A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Leila K.

-I’m a 28 year old Londoner on my partner’s visa.
-Was recently let go from my hospitality job so I’m embracing unemployment by doing some freelance work and catching up on creative projects as well as watching films, TV and reading.
+I’m a 28-year-old Londoner living in Melbourne on my partner’s visa.
+I was recently let go from my hospitality job, so I’m embracing unemployment by picking up some freelance work and catching up on creative projects — as well as watching films, TV, and reading.
 Item TBC.

 Tommy M.